Muršili III: Family

+Reign

 During his reign, Muršili III reverted the capital from Tarhuntassa (as it had been under Muwatalli) back to Hattusa (KBo 21.15 i 11-12).
 However, the Assyrians captured Hanigalbat, which severely weakened his legitimacy to rule over the Hittite Empire.
 In his seventh year, Muršili III attacked and seized control of his uncle Hattusili's regional strongholds of Hakpissa and Nerik within the Hittite Empire in order to remove Hattusili as a threat to the throne.
 Hakpissa served as the centre of Hattusili's power while Nerik was under Hattusilis's sway from the latter's position as high priest there.
 Hattusili then states in a well-known text: